nikopatrik/currency_converter/README.md

 ```bash
 $ docker-compose up
 ```
-### Running without docker
+### Running CLI
-*(Not recommended)* To use application without docker you have to create virtual enviroment and install requirements.
+To use CLI application outside docker you have to create virtual enviroment and install requirements.
 To do so, type in console in root directory of this project following commands:
 ```bash
 $ python3 -m venv venv